kathechu/GEOG364/README.md

-# GEOG 364: Spatial Analysis - Biochar Production in Kenya
+# GEOG 364: Spatial Analysis in R - Biochar Production in Kenya

 ## Introduction